bdjeffyp/ra-guides/psx/final-fantasy-vii/guide.md

 Final Fantasy VII is a role-playing video game developed by Square for the Sony PlayStation.
 It was released in Japan on January 31, 1997, North America on September 7, 1997, and Europe on November 17, 1997.
 This seventh game in the series followed suit with Final Fantasy VI in eschewing the fantasy aspects and focused more on the science fiction side of the series.
 The story centers on a mercenary who aids an eco-terrorist group fighting back against a global electric power company that is consuming the planet's life essence and coming to terms with the force from the stars that ravaged an ancient civilization and continues to persist via a genetically modified super soldier.
 Many of the mainstays of the Final Fantasy series continue to appear here: chocobos (now with even MORE colors), summon beasts, an airship, recurring monsters (malboros, cactuar, goblins, and so many more), and lots of weapons and skills.
 Replacing the Esper system of FFVI is the Materia system, which imbues characters with specific magic, skills, stat boosts, and other effects when equipped to slots in a character's weapon and armor.

 As with the other Final Fantasy games in the SNES era, this game will push you into situations that can lock you out of areas, characters, and abilities as you progress.
 As a result, many achievements for Final Fantasy VII will become missable if you are not diligent.
-With that said, nearly all achievements can be earned in one playthrough, with some notable exceptions. **Two playthroughs are required at a minimum**, specifically for the low-level run of the game.
+With that said, nearly all achievements can be earned in one playthrough, with some notable exceptions. **Two playthroughs are required at a minimum**, specifically for the low-level challenge run of the game.

 I played through the entire game using the DuckStation emulator with no issues.
 There were reports of problems with achievements unlocking with that emulator in the past but that seems to not be an issue any more.
 There was an issue involving fast forwarding when the disc speed is set higher than normal speed that causes some crazy shenanigans during combat or failing to load other areas.
 As long as you are on normal disc speed though, you'll be fine.